evidentlyai/evidently/docs/book/get-started/tutorial.md

 You can create a custom test suite or use one of the **presets** that work out of the box.

-Let’s start by running the **DataStabilityTestPreset**.
+Let’s start by running the **DataStability** test preset.
 It will run several checks for data quality and integrity and help detect issues like feature values out of the expected range.

 You need to create a `TestSuite` object and specify the preset to include.
 You will also point to the reference and current datasets created at the previous step.